wiertz/tscribe/README.md

 # tscribe
-Tool to facilitate transcription of qualitative interviews
+Tool to facilitate transcription of qualitative interviews.
+It can be used via https://human.geographie.uni-freiburg.de/tscribe/.

 ## Description
 _tscribe_ is a simple web application that facilitates the transcription of audio-recorded interviews.
 Current features include: